NikkaLuna/NikkaLuna/README.md

 ## About Me

-I’m a Data Engineer with 1.5+ years of production experience building scalable pipelines across Azure, AWS, Spark, Databricks, Synapse, ADF, and SQL Server.
+I'm a Data Engineer with 1.5+ years of production experience building scalable cloud data pipelines across Azure, AWS, Spark, Databricks, Synapse, ADF, and SQL Server.
 My background includes 100+ CDC pipelines, schema evolution handling, dimensional modeling, and QA/reconciliation frameworks, with a strong focus on reliability, auditability, and production readiness.

 This portfolio features batch and streaming data engineering projects built around real-world patterns such as incremental processing, CDC, medallion architecture, observability, and ML-ready data pipelines.
-Featured work includes AWS Glue ETL pipelines, Kafka → Delta streaming systems, and Databricks/MLflow workflows.
+Featured work includes AWS Glue ETL pipelines, Kafka → Delta streaming systems, and Databricks + MLflow workflows.

 I bring both technical depth and business context through a B.S. in Software Engineering and an M.S. in Business Management, along with a documentation-first approach shaped by client-facing delivery, mentoring, and hands-on production engineering.